-This Risk, Disaster and Environmental Management MSc program looks at all risks in the business environment together with a strong analysis of the consequences when things go wrong.
-Businesses and organisations increasingly need to anticipate the likelihood and consequences of unexpected events and the necessary short and long term responses.
+This Risk, Disaster and Environmental Management MSc program look at all risks in the business environment together with a strong analysis of the consequences when things go wrong.
+Businesses and organisations increasingly need to anticipate the likelihood and consequences of unexpected events and the necessary short and long-term responses.

 The programme is structured around three core management themes:

 • Risk -- You will study a wide range of risks in business, organisational and geographical environments.
 You will learn to identify, assess and manage these risks.

 • Disaster -- The disaster management element of the course will develop your ability to analyse the consequences when things go wrong and will provide the practical skills for disaster prevention, preparedness, mitigation and management.